polyfy/polylith/readme.md

 if we forget to add a library to an environment, which is much nicer than trying to understand the stack traces that we would otherwise get when we run the tests!

-The way the algorithm works is that it takes all the namespaces and sort them in reverse order.
+The way the algorithm works is that it takes all the namespaces and sorts them in reverse order.
 Then it tries to match each namespace against that list from top to down and takes the first match.

 Let's say we have this mapping: